These Musician Marketing Plan posts are the most popular series at Cyber PR Music.

 To make things worse, the pressure of consistently releasing music, keeping up with social media, Spotify, emails, and booking, plus learning new technology and platforms keep artists busier than ever.
 These never-ending tasks battle long-term perspectives and can hijack your goals.
 Plus, add a global pandemic to the mix, and there’s no mystery as to why many artists feel like they are spinning instead of planning.

-Take a look at the Part 1 VENN diagram which visualizes The Musician Marketing Plans (Total Tuneups) that we create for our clients.
+Take a look at the Part 1 VENN diagram, which visualizes the Musician Marketing Plans (Total Tuneups) that we create for our clients.
 For each part, I have highlighted the sections we are covering in red so you can see how all of the parts work together.
-Articles to help you take a deeper dive into any desired area will be in orange and black links will take you off-site to the resources mentioned.
+Articles to help you dive deeper into any desired area will be in orange, and black links will take you off-site to the resources mentioned.

-Today, agencies that are available for indie artists to hire tackle only their tiny part and “silo” their tasks without keeping a whole team and broader picture in mind.
+Today, agencies available to indie artists to hire focus only on their tiny part and “silo” their tasks, without keeping the whole team and broader picture in mind.
 They handle only their responsibilities.
-This sadly has a lot to do with how the artists approach releases.
-Once the music is finished a deep sense of urgency rushes in, screaming – “release release!”
+This, sadly, has a lot to do with how the artists approach releases.
+Once the music is finished, a deep sense of urgency rushes in, screaming – “release release!”

-You work so hard on new music, dedicating hours to practicing and writing songs, not to mention spending large sums of money recording, mixing, mastering, creating visuals, and creating album artwork, only to rush the release with no marketing plan in place.
+You work so hard on new music, dedicating hours to practicing and writing songs, not to mention spending large sums of money on recording, mixing, mastering, visuals, and album artwork, only to rush the release with no marketing plan in place.

 Here are the basic components of our Total Tuneups / long-term Marketing Plans to show you the key elements you need to consider before you get too far ahead of yourself.
-Even if your release is not new, it’s important to take a step back and re-evaluate your marketing plan.
+Even if your release isn’t new, it’s important to step back and re-evaluate your marketing plan.

 Goals Come First

-Before you get too deep into your marketing be sure you have outlined your goals.
-I suggest choosing 3 small and 3 larger goals that you’d like to accomplish in the next 3 months (for the smaller goals) and 12 months (for the larger ones).
+Before you get too deep into your marketing, be sure to outline your goals.
+I suggest choosing three small and three larger goals you’d like to accomplish in the next 3 months (for the smaller goals) and in the next 12 months (for the larger ones).

 Be reasonable.
 Setting a goal of 1 million streams may not be a great goal if you currently have 117 streams.
 This is all about building.
 Listen to my podcast about setting goals you are more likely to achieve here.